On Self-delusion

 I do not read this as a pessimistic statement but a declaration of autonomy

-The messianically deluded can overstep the personal boundaries of others in their unconscious attempts to gain control over their own out of control lives.
-Sometimes this involves attempts to manipulate or coerce others into sharing the premises of our own delusions, ie., "my vision is THE vision for all of humanity."
+The messianically deluded can overstep the personal boundaries of others in their unconscious attempts to regain control over their own (out of control) lives.
+Sometimes this involves attempts to manipulate or coerce others into sharing the premises of their own delusions, ie., "my vision is THE vision for all of humanity."
 When these messianic assumptions are questioned or refuted by skeptical others, hostility and aggression can arise.
-Unspeakable violence and warfare have erupted over the last two thousand years thanks to messianic rage.
-Beware the slippery slopes of paranoia and the mental illness that hide behind religious symbols and nationalistic flags.
+Unspeakable violence and warfare have erupted over the last two thousand-plus years from pure messianic rage.
+Beware the slippery slopes of paranoia and violence hiding within religious symbols, nationalistic flags, and fundamentlist sects of any color or race.

 SHADOW WORK: THE SCAPEGOAT COMPLEX

-Paranoid delusions can sometimes require an external scapegoat or an outside enemy image to justify the "rightness' of one's fanatical visions, beliefs and dogmas.
-These "enemies" can be larger governing bodies -- actual governments or political leaders or entire socioeconomic castes -- which mirror the Shadow of the person with a bloated messianic complex.
+Paranoid delusions can sometimes require an external scapegoat or an outside "enemy image" to justify the "rightness' of fanatical visions, beliefs and dogmas.
+These "enemies" can be larger governing bodies -- actual governments or political leaders or entire socioeconomic castes, genders, races, etc -- that somehow mirror the Shadow of the person or group identified with a messianic complex.
 Scapegoats can also manifest as any individuals that oppose the self-deluded person's cherished dogmas.
-In more extreme cases of self-denial, the "enemy" can become the ego itself.
-A kind of reversal of the persecution complex can occur when we paint others as the egotistical, self-important deluded ones without seeing our own distorted behavior.
+In other cases of self-denial, the ego itself is scapegoated in a kind of reversal of the persecution complex where others are painted as the egotistical, self-important deluded ones.
 When this type of reverse scapegoat complex backfires, the self-deluded person can ironically become the object or target of persecution him/herself.
 Kettle, meet pot.

-When especially charismatic persons suffer from a messianic complex, their powers of persuasion effectively delude others ("my people") into buying into their fantasy.
+When especially charismatic persons suffer from a messianic complex, their powers of persuasion can easily delude others ("my people") into buying into their fantasy.
 This is why enforced isolation can be an effective self-healing ritual.
-Another measure of freedom from this kind of delusion can be achieved by learning to listen and pay attention to others without immediately verbalizing self-referential commentaries ("oh, that's what I do" or "I feel just like that, too") or offering advice.
-By seeing others in their own context and hearing out their stories, we can restore the warmth often missing in any abstracted state of self-delusion.
+Another measure of freedom from this kind of self-delusion can be achieved by learning to listen and pay attention to others without immediately verbalizing self-referential commentaries ("oh, that's what I do" or "I feel just like that, too") or offering advice.
+By seeing others in their own context and hearing out their stories, we can restore the warmth often missing from self-delusion.

 THE EGO SOLVENT OF NO-FORM

 In this paratheatre medium each and every engagement with archetypal forces begins and ends in no-form, a standing Zazen meditation technique for disidentifying with any preconception, image, force, idea or belief, towards cultivating deep internal receptivity.
-No-Form represents a kind of intimacy with Void or, our potential state of being nothing.
+No-Form represents a kind of intimacy with the fertile Void, our potential state of being nothing.
 From the receptive state of no-form, we can begin detecting energy sources, currents, and forces in the body itself.
-From no-form, the body's energy sources can be engaged as movement resources capable of animating motions, gestures, sounds, and actions.
+These energy sources are then engaged as movement resources for animating motions, gestures, sounds, and actions.
 As our commitment to the body's energies increases, these somatic currents can lead us into the deeper collective wellsprings of archetypal energies.

 ON BREAKING CERTITUDE TRANCE

 Self-delusion can also result from suffering the illusion of excessive certainty.
 We delude ourselves this way after fixating on any picture, image, idea, vision, belief or assumption as an absolute in our minds.
 The self-deluded mind confuses opinions for facts, and fantasy for reality.
-This tendency of mental fixation can be defused by learning to relax the search for meaning and opening to a more direct experience of phenomena without immediately assigning interpretation to it.
+This tendency of mental fixation can be defused by learning to relax the search for meaning and by allowing things to happen without trying to control the outcome.
+This can yield a more direct experience of any phenomena if we can relax projecting or assigning meaning to it; relax interpretation and open to more experience.
 This process begins the training of the second attention, that awareness not linked to the thinking machine or language but to presence, energy, and phenomena.

-To break the trance of excessive certitude, learn how to permit more uncertainty.
+To break the trance of excessive certitude, permit more uncertainty.
 This can be accomplished in many ways.
 Make an effort to read books and magazines that hold no previous personal interest or gain for you.
 See if you can find points of interest beyond your previous and current beliefs.
 Attend social gatherings where you don't know anybody and where the purpose of the activity holds no previous fascination for you.
-Avoid mirrors; they only present reflections, not reality.
+Avoid mirrors; they can only offer reflections, never realities.

 SELF-HEALING: PLAYING WITH CHILDREN